-Code Error Cause/action 0B7 Indeterminable magnetic pole When the controller is started, the magnetic pole is detected during the first two seconds.
-This alarm generates if the magnetic pole could not be detected successfully during this period.
+Code Error Cause/action 0B8 Excitation detection error This controller detects the excited phase when the servo is turned on for the first time after turning on the power.
+This alarm indicates that the specified encoder signal level cannot be detected after 100 ms of excitation.
 Cause: [1] The connector of the motor relay cable is loose or its circuit is open.
-[2] If the actuator is equipped with a brake, the brake has not been released.
-[3] The motor load increased due to application of external force.
-[4] The slide resistance of the actuator itself is high.
-Action: [1] Check the wiring condition of the motor relay cable.
-[2] Check the wiring condition of the brake cable, and also turn on/off the brake release switch to check if "click" sound is heard.
+[2] If the actuator is equipped with a brake, the brake cannot be released.
+[3] The load increased due to application of external force.
+[4] The power was turned on when the actuator was contacting a mechanical end.
+[5] The sliding resistance of the actuator itself is high.
+Action: [1] Check the wiring condition of the brake cable, and also turn on/off the brake release switch to check if "click" sound is heard.
 [3] Check the assembly condition of mechanical parts for any abnormality.
-[4] If the load is normal, cut off the power and move the actuator by hand to check the slide resistance.
-0E0 Overload Cause: [1] The load increased due to application of external force.
-[2] If the actuator is equipped with a brake, the brake cannot be released.
-[3] The slide resistance of the actuator is large in some areas.
-Action: [1] Check the work and its surroundings.
-If the work is receiving any abnormal external force, make the necessary corrections to remove the force.
-[2] Turn on the brake release switch to see if the brake is released.
-If the brake is not released, the brake itself may be faulty, or an open cable or faulty brake circuit component in the controller is suspected, among others.
-[3] If the work can be moved by hand, do so to check for any area where the slide resistance increases.
-If [2] or [3] is the case, contact IAI.
-Note: Be sure to remove the cause of the alarm before resuming the operation.
-If the power has been cut off, wait for at least 30 minutes before reconnecting the power to prevent the motor coil from being burned.
-0E8 Open phase A/B Encoder signals cannot be detected correctly.
-Cause: [1] The connector of the encoder relay cable is loose or its circuit is open.
-[2] The connector of the actuator relay cable is loose or its circuit is open.
-Action: Check the connection condition of the encoder relay cable and perform continuity check.
-If no abnormality is found, contact IAI.
-0FA CPU error The CPU is not operating correctly.
-Cause: [1] Malfunction due to the effect of noise, etc. [2] The CPU itself is faulty.
-[3] Faulty circuit component around the CPU Action: Reconnect the power.
-If the problem still persists after the power has been reconnected, check for effect of noise.
-If a spare controller is available, replace the problem controller with the spare controller.
-If the problem still persists after the controller has been replaced, noise is suspected as the cause.
-If the cause cannot be identified, contact IAI.
+[4] Move the actuator away from the mechanical end, and then turn on the power again.
+[5] If the load is normal, cut off the power and move the actuator by hand to check the slide resistance.
+If the actuator itself is suspected as the cause, contact IAI.
+0D8 Deviation overflow The position deviation counter has overflowed.
+Cause: [1] The speed dropped while the actuator was moving due to external force, etc. [2] Unstable excitation detection operation after the power was turned on Action: [1] Check the load condition, such as whether the work is contacting any peripheral equipment or the brake is released, and remove the cause of the identified problem.
+[2] Overload condition is suspected, so check the load.
+Reconnect the power, and then perform homing.
+0E8 Open phase A/B detected Encoder signals cannot be detected correctly.
+0E9 Open phase A detected Cause: [1] The connector of the encoder relay cable is loose or its circuit is open.
+[2] The connector of the supplied actuator cable is loose or its circuit is open.
+0EA Open phase B detected [2] The obtine of the obspin detraded detraded value of obset of the choice of the obset of the obse